Know About GST Registration process step by step

 Step1: Login to GST portal

-The first step to GST registration is to login to the www.gst.gov.in GST portal.
+The first step to GST registration is to log in to the GST portal.
 Since you’re a taxpayer, click on ‘Register Now’ under Taxpayers (normal) as shown below:

 Step2: Select New registration and fill the required details on the page